rohanpradev/jobber-shared/README.md

 ## Additional Notes

-- **Node.js Version:** This package requires Node.js version X.Y.Z or higher.
+- **Node.js Version:** This package requires Node.js version 20.x.x or higher.
 - **Dependency Management:** This package uses pnpm for dependency management.
 - **Documentation:** More detailed documentation and examples for each feature are available at [Link to documentation].